muhammadkholidb/sequel/README.md

 }
 ```

-4. Extend the `DataModel` to your data model classes.
+4. Extend the `DataModel` to your data model classes

 ```java